Attention AKC Trick Dogs! We are pleased to announce the 2023 Virtual AKC Trick Dog National Competition.

 How it works: Submit a video of your dog’s AKC Trick Dog routine.

-- As long as your dog has the Elite Performer Trick Dog title (in your hands by July 1, 2022), you can submit a routine.
+- As long as your dog has the Elite Performer Trick Dog title, you can submit a routine.
 The routine may, but does not have to adhere to the requirements for earning your AKC Elite Performer Trick Dog title.

 - The routine must be no longer than 6 minutes.
 If you move props once you start the routine, this is included in the 6 minutes.
 A minimum of 10 tricks should be included.

 - The routine may include music.
 A script may be read by a helper, the handler may tell the story, the video may include written words to narrate the story, or the handler can use music to depict the mood (e.g., the story is the dog goes on a beach vacation and beach music plays as the dog does the tricks).

 - A helper, either person or dog, may play a minor role in the routine.
 Example: the dog walks by a Wizard—a person other than the handler is the Wizard.
 If there is another person involved in the routine, that person may not handle the dog.

 - Handlers may wear costumes; dogs may wear a decorative collar or neck ruffle but may not wear costumes.

 - Dogs may not wear prong/pinch collars, e-collars, or head collars in the routine.

 - You may use a new video, a video previously submitted to AKC for earning a title, or a video of a past trick dog performance.